sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

             * Created before neovim had a built-in LSP client
     * I haven't used coc up until last week when I started using it in conjunction with a language server
         * Not really qualified to weigh in on the matter, sorry
-            * FWIW, from what I've read, using neovim's built-in language server client is the future of neovim
+            * FWIW, from what I've read, using neovim's built-in LSP client is the future of neovim
 * Why Perl?
     * like English, it's my native language
     * I had difficultly getting a language server set up with Perl and neovim